google-marketing-solutions/merch-intel/README.md

 * [Editor (or owner) role in the Google Cloud project](https://cloud.google.com/iam/docs/understanding-roles)

+NOTE: If you're running this using an MCA account as your Merchant Center ID, you won't have access to the Best Seller section in the dashboard (last two tabs) due to a [lack of support](https://cloud.google.com/bigquery/docs/merchant-center-transfer#multi-client_account_mca_support) for Multi-Client Accounts for the BestSeller reports on the Merchant Center exports.

 ### 3.2.
 Setup local environment

 ### 3.2.1.
 Option 1: Cloud Shell